 - Consultant on personal finance for individuals and students with Talk Money to Me LLC

 Danielle Zanzalari is an economic and personal finance expert with over a decade of experience working in banking, financial regulation, and finance.
-Before becoming an assistant professor of economics at Seton Hall University in New Jersey and an adjunct professor at Boston College, teaching economics, stress testing, and asset pricing courses, she was a financial economist at the Federal Reserve Bank of Boston, vice president of wholesale risk at Citigroup, and a consultant for a hedge fund.
+Before becoming an Assistant Professor of Economics at Seton Hall University in New Jersey and an Adjunct Professor at Boston College where she teaches economics, stress testing, and asset pricing courses, she was a Financial Economist at the Federal Reserve Bank of Boston, Vice President of Wholesale Risk at Citigroup, and a consultant for hedge funds and banks.

 Danielle has worked with the DFAST and CCAR teams and has researched financial regulation for the last 10 years.
 She has presented her banking research at conferences around the world, including Switzerland and Bolivia, and her work has been published in peer-reviewed journals.

 Danielle has taught over 1,000 students at multiple universities throughout the years.
-She has written personal finance lesson plans for the state of Texas and is currently writing a book on personal finance.
+She has written personal finance lesson plans for the state of Texas and owns her own consulting firm, Talk Money to Me LLC.
 Danielle's personal finance work has been featured on WalletHub, Finder.com, CreditDonkey, and in op-eds.